MicrosoftDocs/quantum-docs/azure-quantum/reference/providers/honeywell/honeywell.md

 Billing information:

-> ⚠⚠⚠ TBD Need a Link to billing information
-> ⚠⚠⚠ TBD Need a Link to request access
+- Standard Subscription:
+Subscription plan with two 4-hour sessions of dedicated access, with unrestricted, queued access for the remainder of the month, based on system availability.
+- Premium Subscription:
+Subscription plan with four 4-hour sessions of dedicated access, with unrestricted, queued access for the remainder of the month, based on system availability.

 ### Technical Specifications
 - Trapped-ion based quantum computer with laser based gates
 - QCCD architecture with linear trap and three parallel operational zones
 - 10 physical qubits, fully connected
 - Typical limiting fidelity >99.5% (two-qubit fidelity)
-- Coherence Time (T2) >2 sec
+- Coherence Time (T2) ~3 sec
 - Ability to perform mid-circuit measurement and qubit reuse
 - High-resolution rotations (> $\pi$/500)
 - Native Gate set:
     - single-qubit rotations
     - two-qubit ZZ-gates

-More details available under NDA.
+More details available under NDA